Erls-Corporation/jquery.path/README.markdown

 * x,y indicate the coordinates at that point.
 Required
 * angle is the angle of the control point from the line joining the start and end.
 Optional, default is 0
 * length is the distance from the point to it's control point as a ratio of the distance from start to end.
 Optional, default is 1/3

+The boolean parameter of the $.path.bezier() function enables the rotate option (defaults to false).

 Arc
 ---